Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 2. Completion of online Medical History Questionnaire (MHQ) and Dental Questionnaire (DQ)

-Firstly, please fully complete and submit our Medical History Questionnaire (MHQ) and Dental Questionnaire 3 days before your initial consultation.
-It is important you do this well in advance of your appointment to ensure that the information you give us is as comprehensive and accurate as possible.
+Firstly, please fully complete and submit our Medical History Questionnaire (MHQ) and Dental Questionnaire at least 3 days before your initial consultation.
+It is important you do this well in advance of your appointment to ensure that the information you provide is as comprehensive and accurate as possible.

-Please be as thorough as possible and spend time to complete this form as fully as you can at a quiet time.
+Please be as thorough as possible and spend time to complete these forms as fully as you can at a quiet time.

 We ask a lot of questions but there are reasons for all of them.
 We are known for being extremely thorough!